 See also: How to Get in the 800+ Credit Score Club

-The average American’s credit score is 695, which falls into the “good” category.
-You probably don’t have many major negative items listed on your credit report, but there’s room for improvement to make sure you get the best financing terms.
+The average American’s credit score is 714, which falls into the “good” category.
+You probably don’t have many major negative items listed on your credit report.
+However, there’s room for improvement to make sure you get the best financing terms.

-Your rates in this category definitely won’t be the best available, which could end up costing you thousands of dollars, if not more, the next time you take out a loan or carry a balance on your credit card.
+Your rates in this category definitely won’t be the best available.
+This could end up costing you thousands of dollars, if not more, the next time you take out a loan or carry a balance on your credit card.

-You definitely have some negative items and might have trouble getting approved for credit, whether it be a new card or a loan.
+You definitely have some negative items.
+You’ll likely have trouble getting approved for credit, whether it be a new card or a loan.
 If you do get approved, your rates will be extremely high.

 The good news is, there’s plenty of room for improvement in the category.
 The bad news is that you’ll probably need that improvement to get approved for a loan at all.
-For example, the bare minimum score for an FHA home loan is a 580 so if you definitely won’t be eligible if your credit is in this category.
+For example, the bare minimum score for an FHA home loan is a 580.
+So if you won’t be eligible if your credit is in this category.

 You probably know where you fall into these credit categories, but how about everyone else in the country?
 At 54.7%, just over half the population has a score of 700 or above.